More than 50 million under winter weather alerts across the East Coast with snow and heavy winds on the way - KTVZ

 Strong winds could also lead to flooding along the coast from Virginia to Maine, Guy said.
 Buffalo could see wind gusts up to 45 mph Monday, while New York City may get 55 mph gusts overnight Sunday into Monday and some parts of Maine could see gusts up to 65 mph.

-As of early Monday morning, the storm had knocked out power to more than 130,000 customers across the Southeast, according to PowerOutage.us, including more than 30,000 in both North and South Carolina.
-Georgia had more than 27,000 customers without power while Virginia had 21,000.
+As of early Monday morning, the storm had knocked out power to more than 180,000 customers in its path, according to PowerOutage.us, including more than 30,000 in both North and South Carolina.
+Georgia had nearly 27,000 customers without power while Virginia had 13,000 and Pennsylvania had more than 23,000 customers in the dark.

 Cold air behind the storm system and a prior arctic plunge over the Northeast will keep temperatures below freezing in that region until Wednesday, while parts of the South and Mid-Atlantic will see temperature recovery by Tuesday, Guy said.
 But, another round of bitter cold and possible snow is shaping up for the end of this week, he added.